bschaatsbergen/hclfmt/README.md

 An HCL (HashiCorp Configuration Language) formatter.

 ### You won't quickly need this
-At HashiCorp we recommend that products using HCL implement their own formatter, such as `terraform fmt` or `nomad fmt`.
+At HashiCorp we recommend that products using HCL implement their own formatter, such as `terraform fmt`.
 Applications typically extend the generic formatting rules to include domain-specific logic, ensuring that formatting aligns with the idiomatic structures they recommend in their documentation.
 Think of this repository as a reference implementation for a generic HCL formatter, that you can use as a starting point for your own implementation—or if you just need a quick way to format a plain HCL file.

 Applications that do implement their own formatter typically build on top of the generic HCL formatting process but extend it with logic to handle domain-specific constructs and idiomatic conventions.
 Here’s how that process generally works: